 This section tests your ability to read and understand a fairly long reading passage.
 Reading and understanding a long passage is applicable to law school because most law classes consist of reading long, densely worded passages on obscure topics and then answering questions about them.

-The Reading Comprehension section accounts for 25 percent of your LSAT score.
-See Chapters 14 through 17 for the lowdown.
+The reading comprehension section accounts for about 25 percent of your LSAT score.
+See Chapters 11 and 12 for the lowdown.

 The writing sample - jumping the final hurdle